Rjmoodie/yardpass-upgrade/docs/SMART_AUTH_FLOW.md

 │   roderickmoodie@yahoo.com                                 │
 │                                                             │
 │   What's next?                                             │
 │   1.
-Open the email from YardPass                          │
+Open the email from Liventix                          │
 │   2.
 Click the "Sign In" button                            │
 │   3.
 You'll be instantly signed in!                        │
 │                                                             │